syncfusion-content/blazor-docs/blazor/blazor-playground/end-user-capabilities.md

 * Display Error Console: Shows the warnings and errors console.
 * Display App Bar: Enables the app bar which contains only run button.

 When you enabled all the options, the code editor, result view, app bar and error console become visible.
 This setup allows the users to modify the code but not the installed packages.
-The app bar shows a run button for code execution and compilation.
+The app bar shows a `Run` button for code execution and compilation.

 ![Enable all the options](images/Embed_enableall.png)